MaksimKurpa/Linker/README.md

 ## Usage

+(see sample Xcode project Demo)

+The main thought of this framework is useful and convenient handling of external and internal URLs in your iOS application.
+Linker provides only one function to install your own handler to specific URL.
+A dependency between specific URL and your closure is based on `scheme` and `host` of each URL.
+That is you can configure miscellaneous behavior for different components of specific URL.
+You can split handling by `query` with different parameters and/or by `path`, `fragment`.

 <details>
   <summary><strong>Realization details</strong></summary>
 On start of your application occurs swizzling methods in `UIApplication` and `UIApplicationDelegate` of your application.
 Original implementation exchanged on Linker's implementation, where occur handle process.
 If Linker can't handle specific URL, original implementation of this method will be called.